Western States Outdoor Recreation

 Human-Powered Outdoor Recreation On Public Lands

-In the West, public lands are home to over 75% of human-powered outdoor recreation, including hiking, mountain biking, paddling, climbing, and backcountry skiing.
-Public lands provide outstanding access to some of the most popular outdoor recreation experiences in the country.
+In America's west, national public lands (NPL) are home to over 76% of human-powered outdoor recreation, including hiking, mountain biking, backcountry skiing, paddling, and rock climbing.
+National public lands include national parks, national forests, national monuments and other federally owned public access lands.
+National public lands provide outstanding access to some of the most outstanding outdoor recreation experiences in America.
 They are the foundation of a thriving economic sector and a growing population of outdoor enthusiasts.

 Western States Recreation Reports

-Results are based on geospatial analyses conducted by the Outdoor Alliance in 20017.
-Recreation acreage represents a 1/4-mile safeguard around hiking, mountain biking and skiing trails, paddling reaches, and rock climbing areas.
+Results are based on geospatial analyses conducted by the Outdoor Alliance in 2017.
+Recreation area represents a quarter-mile safeguard around hiking, mountain biking and skiing trails, paddling runs, and rock climbing areas.
 National public land was tabulated from the U.S. Geological Survey, Protected Areas Database of the United States.
 Human-powered recreation datasets were provided by Adventure Projects, American Whitewater, Trailforks, U.S. Forest Service, Bureau of Land Management, and OpenStreetMap.
 State economic data were cited from the Outdoor Industry Association’s 2017 study, “The Outdoor Recreation Economy.”